 Grilled fish is one of the fastest cooking camp dinners you can make.
 Use a cast iron grill pan over your camp stove to make this grilled Mahi Mahi that features an amazing but simple mango salsa with tropical flavors.

 Canned black beans, tomatoes and corn compliment the chicken breasts in this simple dinner.
 A punch of freshness comes by adding fresh garlic, onion, avocado and cilantro.

-This super-flavorful Greek chicken pita sandwich makes a hearty meal for lunch or dinner.
+This super-flavorful Greek chicken pita sandwich has amazing flavor from the red onion, tomatoes, Kalamata olives, feta cheese and homemade Tzatziki sauce.
+It makes a hearty meal for lunch or dinner.
 Most of the recipe can be made ahead and you just grill the chicken and assemble the sandwich at camp.
-A grill pan on a propane stove works well for this recipe but you can also do the grilling over camp grills using propane, charcoal or campfire coals.
+A grill pan on a propane stove works well for this recipe but you can also do the grilling over portable grills using propane, charcoal or campfire coals.

 This is a really simple and hearty Dutch oven dinner that cooks with heat from below the pot.
 You can make it on your stove or over a campfire.
 It combines chicken, potatoes and carrots in a single pot and the secret ingredient that packs a punch of flavor … a little bit of bacon!

-I have made these sandwiches using cast iron griddles and foil packets directly over campfires as well as using cast iron skillets on my camp stove.
+I have made these sandwiches using cast iron griddles (3 burner camp stoves work best under because the heat is more evenly distributed) and aluminum foil packets (awesome for easy cleanup) directly over campfires as well as using cast iron skillets on my camp stove.
 It is so fast and versatile!

 This is the cheapest plane ticket around!
 You can be transported to the other side of the world without ever leaving your campsite in the middle of the U.S.A.
 This Middle Eastern inspired chicken recipe has bold flavors and cooks in minutes!